nmagarino/Shape-Grammer-City/README.md

 Place buildings with a strategy such that buildings have doors and windows that are always accessible.
 Generate buildings with coherent interiors
 If dividing your city into lots, generate odd-shaped lots and create building meshes that match their shape .i.e. rather than working with cubes, extrude upwards from the building footprints you find to generate a starting mesh to subdivide rather than starting with platonic geometry.

+## READ-ME
+For my city, I mostly went off the L System code I had written for HW4 and from projects made in CIS700 (Procedural Graphics) from last year.
+For building placement, I generated random positons within the given plane and placed an initial shape in that location.
+From that position, a single shape could expand to more complicated building shapes.
+I have a few different grammar rules that do some variations of similar actions.
+Given a single cube, two cubes may be generated jutting out from its side (in the x or z direction).
+Additionally, a cube may generate out from the top of the current cube.
+For a longer rectangular cube, A regular sized cube may be generated at its top.
+These simple rules build together to create more interesting and complicated building shapes.
+![]citycap.png